 Workforce Planning & Development

-We must also look to new sources of talent to meet our future demands.
-Many of the skill sets we will require may not exist in today’s job market, so we must be proactive in creating a talent pool that meets our specific business needs.
-One example is our work with the Business Roundtable (BRT), the Ohio BRT, the International Brotherhood of Electrical Workers, and universities and community colleges in Ohio to develop a reskilling of the workforce plan.
-Together we are working to develop educational programs to provide students, as well as current and future AEP employees, with the tools to transition into these new skillsets.
+We are collaborating with the Business Roundtable (BRT), the Ohio BRT, the International Brotherhood of Electrical Workers through our Joint Apprentice Training Committee (JATC), and universities and community colleges throughout our operating regions to meet our future business needs.
+Together we are working to implement educational programs to provide students, as well as current and future AEP employees, with the tools to transition into these new skillsets.

 Public Service Company of Oklahoma (PSO) has a strong education and internship partnership with Oklahoma State University IT Associate in Applied Science in High Voltage Lineman and, the new Cherokee Nation Associate Program.
 In addition to training on campus, students can receive hands-on technical training from an accredited program and then take advantage of paid internships to gain additional first-hand knowledge and experience, some even participating in storm restoration efforts.
 Graduates begin work as line mechanics and advance to supervisors, job superintendents, labor leaders, power line estimators and contractors.
 Oklahoma State University also has a Power Plant Technology program that enables students to gain hands-on training on cutting-edge technology and equipment.
 Paid internships, a requirement for this program, ensure students learn and gain real-world experience before they graduate.